NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/TAF Lite (Triggered Automation Framework Lite)/6 - Get the Latest Execution Results from NI.md

 # Get the Latest Execution Results from NI API Design

 ## ***POST*** V3/CMDB/NI/result
-Call this API to get the running status of Trigger Task and running ResultID of NI
+This API is used to obtain the latest execution information.

 ## Detail Information